fleetdm/fleet/docs/1-Using-Fleet/tutorials/Ask-questions-about-your-devices.md

 > Fleet facilitates providing the answer to these questions by communicating to the osquery agent that runs on any device.
 To learn more about osquery, check out [the osquery documentation](https://osquery.readthedocs.io/en/stable/).

-In the Fleet, select the "Queries" tab from the top navigation bar.
+In Fleet, select the "Queries" tab from the top navigation bar.
 You should see an empty "Queries" table.
 This is because you don't have any queries yet in your Fleet.

 We'll now populate your Fleet with Fleet's standard query library.

 First, head to the following file in the fleetdm/fleet GitHub repository: https://github.com/fleetdm/fleet/blob/main/docs/1-Using-Fleet/standard-query-library/standard-query-library.yml

 Copy the contents of this file into a new file on you local computer called `standard-query-library.yml`.
-Please take note on where this new file is located in your local filesystem.
+Please note where this file is located in your local filesystem.

 > You can manage your Fleet with configuration files in yaml syntax.
 This concept might be familiar to those that have used Kubernetes or another tool that offers yaml configuration files.
 Checkout [the configuration file documentation](../configuration-files/README.md) for more information on managing Fleet with configuration files.